bblanchon/ArduinoJsonTroubleshooter/src/pages/deserialization-emptyinput-http-certificate.md

 With HTTPS, [`EmptyInput`](/v6/api/misc/deserializationerror/#emptyinput) can be due to an error during the validation of the certificate.

-Please try to disable certificate validation by calling {% include links/esp8266/wificlientsecure/setinsecure %} before starting the HTTP request.
+Please try to disable certificate validation by calling [`WiFiClientSecure::setInsecure()`](https://arduino-esp8266.readthedocs.io/en/latest/esp8266wifi/bearssl-client-secure-class.html#setinsecure) before starting the HTTP request.

 Did this solve your issue?